 Also newly incorporated into the snow-melt logic routine for the entire April through July 7 period is release change "smoothing" logic which can lessen the occurrence of modeled erratic release reductions that would otherwise sometimes occur during the transition from one month's computed release to the next month's computed release.
 During periods when the snow-melt release computation is controlling reservoir releases, user-defined values can be specified for a threshold and a rate of change that can occur from one day to the next.
 The threshold (C 1.13, "Control" Worksheet) defines the level of flow of the previous day for which a constraint to a next-day release reduction will occur, and the fraction (C 1.14, "Control" Worksheet) defines the reduced flow rate that can occur the next day.
-By illustration, if a previous day's flow.
+By illustration, if a previous day's flow is 2,500 cfs or greater, the next day's flow cannot be less than 0.75 of the previous day's flow.
 This logic does not represent any known "ramping" constraints, but the protocol provides additional guidance to Model release decisions and produces reasonable results.